YuTian8328/CellsWells/README.md

 The pipline consists of:

 - generate networkx graph from raw data
-- generate standard tensor graph networkx graph for GNN
+- generate standard tensor graph for GNN
 - customize standard dataset and dataloader for GNN
 - train a GNN model
 - obtain node embeddings